Black-capped petrel: Conservation

 The species, once abundant in the Caribbean, has declined significantly and is now one of the most endangered seabirds in the North Atlantic along with the Bermuda petrel.
-In the early 20th century, there was speculation that the black-capped petrel was extinct, but more current population estimates range from 2,000-4,000 individuals.
+In the early 20th century, there was speculation that the black-capped petrel was extinct or nearing extinction, but more current population estimates range from 2,000 to 4,000 individuals.
+In 1963, an expedition led by David Wingate discovered 11 breeding colonies in Haiti.
 Most of the threats facing the black-capped petrel are on its nesting grounds, where causes for its demise include habitat loss, introduced predators, and direct harvesting by humans.
 Human predation appears to have become more limited in scope than in historic times, due in part to the species' current scarcity.
 Deforestation from wildfires and direct human use have likely decreased the amount of suitable nesting habitat available to the black-capped petrel.
 This is especially true in Haiti, which has suffered severe loss of forest cover in recent years.

 Current conservation plans for the petrel largely involve preserving forest cover around known nesting areas as well as monitoring and searching for burrows.
 There are also concerns that hydrocarbon exploration off of the Southeast United States could negatively affect the species' continued survival.
 In 2018, the US Fish and Wildlife Service proposed listing the black-capped petrel as threatened.
+On 1 May 2023, a new 30-day comment period was opened due to concerns that threats to the species are greater than previously assessed.